naturalis/docs/getting_started.rst

 Make a Github account
 ---------------------

 If you don't have a Github account, please `sign up for one <https://github.com/join>`_.
-Choose the free option.
+Choose the free plan.

 After you've made the account, make an `ICT Support call <http://ictsupport.naturalis.nl>`_ with the request to join the Naturalis organization on Github.